-Now consider the same thing happening at your office.
+Now consider the same thing happening where you work.
 Although no doubt equally hilarious, accidents at work are a different kettle of fish.

-It’s likely to cost you more than £250 to placate the victim and fix the problem too.
-So what can you do?
+It’s likely to cost you more than £250 to placate the victim and fix the problem, so what can you do?

 In the world of unnecessary business-world cliches, ‘accidents happen’ is an insurance company favourite.
 The same goes for the no-win-no-fee solicitors’ platitude ‘where there’s blame there’s a claim’.

 Problem is, like most cliches, they’re true.
 Accidents DO happen, however well prepared and careful you are.
 And a somewhat unhelpful compensation culture says that accidents ARE someone else’s fault and someone DOES have to pay.

 That perfect storm of uncertainty and impending financial ruin means you need protection.
 That protection comes in the form of public liability insurance.